dotnet/docs-maui/docs/user-interface/layouts/custom.md

 > [!NOTE]
 > Each platform handles layout slightly differently.
 However, .NET MAUI's cross-platform layout process aims to be as platform-agnostic as possible.

-The following diagram shows the process when the native layout system initiates layout measurement:
+The following diagram shows the process when a native layout system initiates layout measurement:

 :::image type="content" source="media/custom-layout/layout-process.png" alt-text="The process for layout measurement in .NET MAUI" border="false":::